 Too preliminary to conclude any relation to breast cancer, but urinary melatonin metabolites are positively correlated with breast cancer risk (not applied yet to supplementation)

-Melatonin (N-acetyl-5-methoxytryptamine) is a peptide hormone and neurotransmitter most well known for its regulation of sleep, where darkness causes increased synthesis and secretion of melatonin to induce sedation and initiate the sleep cycle.
+Melatonin (N-acetyl-5-methoxytryptamine) is a peptide hormone and neurotransmitter most known for its regulation of sleep, where darkness causes increased synthesis and secretion of melatonin induces sedation and initiate the sleep cycle.
 Due to its structure, it is also classified as an indoleamine.

-Melatonin is also found in a variety of foods, and is universally found in plants although possibly in minute quantities and this melatonin is bioactive.
+Melatonin is also found in a variety of foods, and is universally found in plants, although possibly in minute, bioactive quantities.
 Good sources of melatonin that are commonly consumed include:

-Producted naturally in the body (endogenously) and is also a functional food component, similar to its amino acid precursor L-Tryptophan and some intermediate metabolites such as serotonin (found in some foods)
+Melatonin is produced naturally in the body, and is also a functional food component, similar to its amino acid precursor L-tryptophan, and some intermediate metabolites like serotonin, which is found in some foods.

-Melatonin is made de novo in the human body in multiple locations, with the pineal gland in the brain being the most well known, but other locations being bone marrow cells, the retina, and the gastrointestinal tract.
+Melatonin is made de novo in the human body in multiple locations, with the pineal gland in the brain being the most well known.
+Other locations include bone marrow cells, the retina, and the gastrointestinal tract.